quicwg/multipath/draft-ietf-quic-multipath.md

 {{Section 9.1 of QUIC-TRANSPORT}} introduces the concept of "probing" and "non-probing" frames.
-When the multipath extension is negotiated, the reception of "non-probing" packet on a new path needs to be considered as an path initiation attempt that does not impact the path status of any existing path.
+When the multipath extension is negotiated, the reception of "non-probing" packet on a new path needs to be considered as a path initiation attempt that does not impact the path status of any existing path.
 Therefore, any frame can be sent on a new path at any time as long as the anti-amplification limits